Carol Cram on the beach looking joyous

 TIP: On most European busses, stamp your ticket in the machine when you board the bus and again when you get off.
 Watch the locals to see what they do and then do the same.
 Usually some kind soul will help you.
 You’ll quickly get the hang of bus travel, and then you’re set for some awesome sightseeing—and helping other newbies!

-I’m not saying never take taxis.
+I’m not saying never take taxis or ubers.
 I usually take a taxi from the train station to my hotel unless the hotel is super close.
 I’m not keen on wrangling my suitcase—mid-size though it is—on and off a local bus when I’ve just arrived in a place and don’t yet know the lay of the land.

-And definitely take taxis when your safety or health may be compromised by walking or taking public transit.
+And definitely take taxis or ubers when your safety or health may be compromised by walking or taking public transit.

 On a recent trip to Amsterdam, we emerged from a fabulous lunchtime concert at the Concertgebouw (great artsy sightseeing thing to do – see the Netherlands page) and into a streaming rain.
 At first, we thought we’d save money and brave the rain for the entire 20-minute walk back to our bed-and-breakfast (a fabulous place on the Herengracht).